hpe-dev-incubator/hpe-dev-portal/content/blog/api-console-for-data-services-cloud-console.md

 ![](/img/create-credentials-button.png)

-Inside the Create Credentials menu, click on the V button to show the pull down list and use the mouse to click on the desired application. i.e. For storage select the Data Services Cloud Console.
-The list also show region where the applications is deployed.
+Inside the Create Credentials menu, click on the V button to show the pull down list and use the mouse to click on the desired application.
+For the purpose of using the DSCC REST API, please select Data Services Cloud Console instance in the correct region where the array has been deployed.
+The list shows all instances with the region where the applications are deployed.

 ![select the application](/img/select-the-desired-application.png "Choose application (DSCC)")